Assignat: France

-Assignats were paper money (fiat currency) issued by the Constituent Assembly in France from 1789 to 1796, during the French Revolution, to address imminent bankruptcy.
-They were backed by the value of properties now held by the nation; those of the crown taken over on 7th October, and those of the Catholic Church, which were confiscated, on the motion of Mirabeau, by the Assembly on 2 November 1789.
+Assignats were paper money (fiat currency) authorized by the Constituent Assembly in France from 1789 to 1796, during the French Revolution, to address imminent bankruptcy.
+They were originally backed by the value of properties now held by the nation; those of the crown taken over on 7 October, and those of the Catholic Church, which were confiscated, on the motion of Mirabeau, by the Assembly on 2 November 1789.
 Credit was wrecked, according to Talleyrand; for Mirabeau "the deficit was the treasure of the nation".
 In September the treasury was empty.
 Charles Maurice de Talleyrand-Périgord proposed "national goods" should be given back to the nation.
-Necker proposed to borrow from "Caisse d'Escompte", but his intention to change the private bank into a national bank like the Bank of England failed.
-A general bankruptcy seemed certain.
-On 21 December 1789 a first decree was voted through, ordering the issue (in April 1790) of 400 million assignats, certificates of indebtedness of 1,000 livres each, with an interest rate of 5%, secured and repayable based on the auctioning of the "Biens nationaux".
+Necker proposed to borrow from the Caisse d'Escompte, but his intention to change the private bank into a national bank similar to the Bank of England failed.
+A general default seemed certain.
+On 21 December 1789 a first decree was voted through, ordering the issue (in April 1790) of 400,000 livres' worth of assignats, certificates of indebtedness, with an interest rate of 5%, secured and repayable based on the auctioning of the "Biens nationaux".
 The assignats were immediately a source of political controversy.
-Constitutional monarchists such as Maury, Cazalès, Bergasse and d'Eprémesnil opposed it.
+Constitutional monarchists such as Jean-Sifrein Maury, Jacques Antoine Marie de Cazalès, Nicolas Bergasse and Jean-Jacques Duval d'Eprémesnil opposed it.

 While their proponents, like other eighteenth-century advocates of "land banks," argued that land was a more stable source of value than was gold or silver, the assignats' opponents saw them as based on an illegitimate seizure of property.

 The assignats were first to be paid to the creditors of the state.
 With these the creditors could purchase national land, the assignats having, for this purpose, the preference over other forms of money.
 If the creditor did not care to purchase land, it was supposed that he could obtain the face value for them from those who desired land.
 Those assignats which were returned to the state as purchase-money were to be cancelled, and the whole issue, it was argued, would consequently disappear as the national lands were distributed.

 Originally meant as bonds, the assignats were re-defined as legal tender (assignats-monnaie) in April 1790 to address the liquidity crisis provoked by the political, social, and cultural instability of the Revolution.